Top

 Employers often argue that an accommodation would be too costly or disruptive, or that it would violate seniority rules or safety policies.
 We examine those claims closely.
 Often, the actual burden is minimal, alternatives were not explored, or the policy has been applied flexibly in other contexts.
 We work to show that a reasonable accommodation was available and that denying it was unnecessary.

-Religious discrimination in Florida’s diverse industries
+Religious Discrimination in Florida’s Diverse Industries

 Florida’s economy is broad, from hospitality and theme parks to hospitals, logistics, aerospace, agriculture, public safety, and government.
 Scheduling, uniforms, and safety protocols vary by industry, but respect for sincere religious practice is a constant.
-We tailor accommodation strategies to the realities of your workplace, such as shift swaps in 24 hour operations, minor uniform adjustments in customer facing roles, or brief breaks in fast paced environments that can be planned without disruption.
+We tailor accommodation strategies to the realities of your workplace, such as shift swaps in 24-hour operations, minor uniform adjustments in customer-facing roles, or brief breaks in fast-paced environments that can be planned without disruption.

 If informal resolution does not succeed, filing with the appropriate agency may be the next step.
 Administrative processes have strict timelines.
 An attorney can help you choose the right forum, preserve claims, and pursue the strongest path.
 From initial charge through mediation or litigation, we prepare your case with clear evidence, credible witnesses, and a practical view of settlement value.

-Why choose Cadogan Law
+Why Choose Cadogan Law in Florida

 Your case is about dignity and the freedom to live your beliefs.
 Cadogan Law provides attentive counsel, transparent communication, and a focus on results.
 We take time to understand your faith practice, your job, and the accommodations that would work in your setting.
 Our goal is to resolve problems early when possible and to litigate effectively when necessary.